Taking Our Own Best Advice: A Tobacco-Free NIH

 What is the Tobacco-Free NIH?

 On October 1, 2008, NIH announced the Tobacco-Free HHS initiative.
-Effective October 1, 2008, the use of cigarettes, cigars, pipes, smokeless tobacco ("snuff"), and any other tobacco products is prohibited on the NIH Bethesda Campus.
+Effective October 1, 2008, the use of cigarettes, e-cigarettes, cigars, pipes, smokeless tobacco ("snuff"), and any other tobacco products is prohibited on the NIH Bethesda Campus.

 The National Institutes of Health is the Nation's Medical Research Agency.
 Our mission is science in the pursuit of fundamental knowledge that will advance medicine and prevent disease.
 NIH seeks to live up to the agency's name and reputation by setting an example through the creation of a healthy atmosphere, especially for visiting patients and the health professionals who care for them.
 When NIH established a Web site for the agency's Tobacco-Free Initiative, we titled it "Taking Our Own Best Advice."
 We want a healthy, productive, and trigger-free NIH community for staff, contractors, trainees, visiting students, physician-investigators, and the wider public.
 In addition, the agency seeks to create a tobacco-free atmosphere for those who have never used tobacco products while maintaining a tobacco-free atmosphere for those who have already set tobacco aside.